GarimaK1/React-Practice/README.md

 ## Description of folders in this repository:

+### Part of udemy course "React Front To Back" by Brad Traversy.
+These are fully functional, coded along with course.
+Plus some of my experiments with react.

 ### Tic-tac-toe game on official React website

 1 my-app: Using prop drilling and class components